paritytech/polkadot/roadmap/implementors-guide/guide.md

 This module is only ever interested in parablocks assigned to the particular parachain which this validator is currently handling.

 New parablock candidates may arrive from a potentially unbounded set of collators.
 This subsystem chooses either 0 or 1 of them per relay parent to second.
-If it chooses to second a candidate, it sends an apropriate message to the **Candidate Backing** subsystem to generate an appropriate `Statement`.
+If it chooses to second a candidate, it sends an appropriate message to the **Candidate Backing** subsystem to generate an appropriate `Statement`.

 All parablocks which peers have seconded are also sent to the Candidate Backing subsystem for re-validation.
 As seconded peers are tallied, double-votes are detected.
 If found, a report is sent to the **Misbehavior Arbitration** subsystem.